 “I think the future’s good for me whereas before I thought oh no, nothing’s going to turn out alright but I changed.”

 You can read the academic study based on this pioneering research, published in the Journal of Groupwork.
 The research features in the official Making-the-Case-for-Mental-Wellbeing publication as one of a dozen inspiring projects alongside the Penn Resilience Programme and nef’s 5 Ways to Wellbeing.
-Read the article on p20 of the American Psychological Association’s Addictions newsletter, which came out in autumn 2015.
+Read the article in the American Psychological Association’s Addictions newsletter.

-We offer training in positive psychology for education, combining knowledge and tools in areas such as strengths, mindsets, resilience and well-being.
-This is suitable for teachers, young people services and those involved in pastoral education.
-Some of the organisations we’ve worked with include How To Thrive, Cardiff Against Bullying, Barnardo’s Cymru, Kids’ Company, MIND and In-Volve.
+We offer training in positive psychology for education.
+This is suitable for teachers, educational psychologists, young people services and those involved in pastoral education.
+Some of the organisations we’ve worked with previously include How To Thrive now known as Bounce Forward, Cardiff Against Bullying, Barnardo’s Cymru, MIND and In-Volve.

 “Thanks for a really useful, thought-provoking session – we all went away with a toolkit of different positive psychology strategies to help both us and our students!
 Looking forward to trying them out and working with you again in the near future.”
 Asad Butt, Teacher, Leyton Sixth Form College